datacarpentry/semester-biology/exercises/Strings-3-R.md

 following pieces of information:

 1. Genus name
-2. Species name
+2. species name
-3. The length of the species
+3. the length of the species

 and then estimates the mass of the organism using the equation above.
-The script should print out the result using formatted printing as:
+The script should paste the result as:

 *Genus* *species* is *length* meters long and weighs approximately *mass* kg.

 where the words in ***italics*** are replaced with the appropriate values.
-As is standard practice the first letter (and only the first letter) of the Genus name should be capitalized, and the species name should appear in all lower case letters (regardless of what the user inputs)
+As is standard practice the first letter (and only the first letter) of the Genus name should be capitalized, and the species name should appear in all lower case letters when input.

 This allometric approach is regularly used to estimate the mass of dinosaurs since we cannot typically weigh something that is only